WFU-HPC/deac-docs/source/cluster-sla.rst

 * The total amount required to cover the increased computational workload is 4 million SUs.

     * 1,250 simulations x 32 cores x 100 hrs = 4 million Compute SSUs
-    * 4 million Compute SSUs x $0.0065 Compute SSU Applied Internal Rate = $26,000
+    * 4 million Compute SSUs x $0.0228 Compute SSU Applied Internal Rate = $91,200
-    * $26,000 SSU Total / Applicable Compute SSU internal rate ($0.0065) = 4 million SUs
+    * $91,200 SSU Total / Applicable Compute SSU internal rate ($0.0228) = 4 million SUs

-* The total amount cost requested within the grant application is $41,200, which can be paid up front, or annually based upon the grant timeline.
+* The total amount cost requested within the grant application is $91,200, which can be paid up front, or annually based upon the grant timeline.
-* Because this is a grant contribution, ORSP should also be contacted about matching the amount!
+* Because this is a grant contribution, ORSP should also be contacted about using their 1:1 match to cover half the amount!

 .. _sec.sla.su.example.gpu: